 This list is by no means exhaustive, but in my experience these are some of the key considerations:

-A good method to test that is remind yourself how did the business perform the last time you went on –say – a month long vacation, assuming that you ever took a long vacation.
+A good method to test that principle is to remind yourself how did the business perform the last time you went on –say – a month long vacation, assuming that you ever took a long vacation.
 If you have to be present and directly involved in operations at all times, it is unlikely that the business can run on its own.
-Aside from the fact that that is a probably unnecessary risk for the business, at the very least, it is also unsustainable.
-In fact, regardless whether the new buyer would be able to take over and be as effective, it will also most definitely going to be considered a major risk by a prospective buyer.
+Aside from the fact that that is probably an unnecessary risk for the business, at the very least, it is also unsustainable.
+In fact, regardless of whether the new buyer would be able to take over and be as effective, it will also most definitely be considered a major risk by a prospective buyer.
 That will, of course, affect the value of the business or even drive the prospective buyers away.

 The way to address the issue is to make yourself redundant.
 A buyer will be buying your business, not you, and no matter how great you make your business, if it cannot be run without you, it will be worth a lot less.